americanexpress/jest-image-snapshot/README.md

 ```

 ### jest.retryTimes()
 Jest supports automatic retries on test failures https://jestjs.io/docs/en/jest-object#jestretrytimes.
 This can be useful for browser screenshot tests which tend to have more frequent false positives.
-Note that when using jest.retryTimes you'll have to use customSnapshotIdentifier as that's the only way to reliably identify snapshots.
+Note that when using jest.retryTimes you'll have to use a unique customSnapshotIdentifier as that's the only way to reliably identify snapshots.

 ### Recipes